Is Business Engineering: Business & Technology for you?

 Combining your studies with a job

-The Master in Chemicals and Materials Engineering is a daytime only programme.
+The Master in Business Engineering: Business & Technology is a daytime only programme.
 Therefore, there is no option to combine this study with a fulltime job.